Trento: History

 The region was greatly affected during the war, and some of its fiercest battles were fought on the surrounding mountains in the southernmost regions and the southeast.
 Of a population of just less than 400,000 in the province, 55,000 men served in the Imperial and Royal Army of whom 11,000 died.
 Most served on the Galician front; 700 served with the Italian Army.
-After World War I, Trento and its Italian-speaking province, along with Bolzano (Bozen) and the part of Tyrol that stretched south of the Alpine watershed (which was primarily German-speaking), were annexed by Italy.
+After World War I, Trento and its Italian-speaking province, along with Bolzano (Bozen) and the part of Tyrol that stretched south of the Alpine watershed (which was primarily German-speaking, as still is to this day), were annexed by Italy.

 In July 1943 Mussolini was removed as Prime Minister when the allies invaded Sicily.
 Italy surrendered to the Allies, and declared war on Germany.
 German troops promptly invaded northern Italy and the provinces of Trento, Belluno and South Tyrol became part of the Operation Zone of the Alpine Foothills, annexed to Germany.
 Some German-speakers wanted revenge upon Italian-speakers living in the area, but were mostly prevented by the occupying German troops, who still considered Mussolini head of the Italian Social Republic and wanted to preserve good relations with the Italians.
 From November 1944 to April 1945, Trento was bombed as part of the so-called "Battle of the Brenner".
 War supplies from Germany to support the Gothic Line were for the most part routed via the rail line through the Brenner Pass.
 Over 6,849 sorties were flown by the Allies over targets from Verona to the Brenner Pass, with 10,267 tons of bombs dropped.
 Parts of the city were hit by the Allied bombings, including the church of S. Maria Maggiore, the Church of the Annunciation and several bridges over the Adige river.
 In spite of the bombings, most of the medieval and renaissance city center was spared.
 It was finally liberated on 3 May 1945.

 In 1947, Trento became the host of the Rally Stella Alpina.

 Since the 1950s, the region has enjoyed prosperous growth, thanks in part to its special autonomy from the central Italian government.

 On 4 August 2015, the cathedral tower caught fire by "spontaneous combustion".
 The clock stopped at 10:50 AM, a matter of minutes after the fire began.

 In 2020, Trento was listed as the most sustainable city in Italy, according to the Smart City Index.